wongsingfo/cf-master/template.md

 - If each test consists of multiple test cases, the `solve` function should be called multiple times, each time for a different test case; each call to the `solve` function returns the result for one test case.
 If there is only one test case, ignore this rule.
 - Follow the indexing conventions used by the problem statement.
 If the problem uses one-indexing (e.g., a_1, a_2, ... a_n), use one-indexing in the code.
 If the problem uses zero-indexing, use zero-indexing in the code.
 - If the answer needs to take modulo, define the constant `MOD`.
 Otherwise, ignore this rule.
-- Analyze the time complexity at the end of the code.

 Here is a reference implementation that conforms to the above rules: